Software-Engineering-Red/MAUI-APP/Documentation/workflow.md

 <h2>Kanban Definition of Done:</h2>
 <ol>
     <li>Take into account all the acceptance criteria mentioned in the issue.</li>
-    <li>Ensure that all integration tests/Unit tests have been successfully run or written if necessary.</li>
     <li>Resolve and address all review comments as needed.</li>
     <li>Any additional details should be posted in the comments section of the issue page itself to provide the assigned programmer with adequate information.</li>
 </ol>